DTS-STN/digital-dojo/_pages/en/home.md

 <div class="grid2">

     <div>
-        <p> A Dojo is a Japanese word for a space for immersive learning or meditation.​ The global DevOps community have embraced the concept of a Dojo for learning and implementing organizational transformation.​ </p>
+        <p> A Dojo is a Japanese word for a space for immersive learning or meditation.
+The global DevOps community have embraced the concept of a Dojo for learning and implementing organizational transformation.</p>

         <p>Digital Technology Solutions within IITB at ESDC is taking this concept and applying it to learning on the TBS Digital Standards, which are aligned to Agile and DevOps mindsets.</p>